DmitriiP20/I-don-t-get-it/_posts/2022-08-08-Neural-Networks-Gaussian-Processes-Neural-Tangent-Kernel.md

 ### Stochastic Processes

 This observation tempted researchers to consider distributions directly in the function space $\mathcal{F}=\\{ F: \mathbb{R}^n \to \mathbb{R}^m \\}$.
 However, one quickly runs into all sorts of mathematical complications due to the fact that the function space $\mathcal{F}$ is too large even if one imposes regularity conditions on the functions such as continuity, smoothness, etc.

+In the early XX century scientists found a way to circumvent this problem by coming up with a way of encoding the distribution over functions using finite/countable descriptions.